paxosglobal/address-list-contract/README.md

 The contract supports two distinct roles:

 1. `DEFAULT_ADMIN_ROLE`: The default admin role, which has administrative privileges.
-2. `ADDR_LIST_UPDATE_ROLE`: Allows the role owner to update the address list, allowing it to add/remove addressed from the list.
+2. `ADDR_LIST_UPDATE_ROLE`: Allows the role to update the address list, allowing it to add/remove addresses from the list.

 | Role                   | Role-hash                                                            |